Kim-Bnx/TOC-it/README.md

-# table-of-contents
+# Table of contents generator

-Table of contents generator
+A simple plugin to generate a table of contents of HTML page !